vladmog/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is the Document Object Model.
+It's a browser's representation of the source code and allows you to write manipulate HTML and CSS via Javascript.

 2. What is an event?
+    An event is user input of any kind such as a "click", a "keydown", or even a hover "mouseenter"

 3. What is an event listener?
+    An event listener is a piece of code that waits for an event to occur in order to execute some code.

 4. Why would we convert a NodeList into an Array?
+    NodeLists are only array-like items and therefore don't have all the methods accessible to them that an Array does.
+So if one were to need to map() over the NodeList, they would have to first convert it to an Array to have access to that method.
+Otherwise only forEach() is available to the NodeList

 5. What is a component?
+    A component is Javascript code that allows for the systematic manipulation of HTML DOM Objects such that each new instance of a similiar HTML DOM object need not be customized to fit webpage functionality.

 ### Git Set up

 * [x] Fork the project into your GitHub user account
 * [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product